USS Tautog (SS-199): Construction and commissioning

-Operational history

 1940–1941

 Following a short training period in Long Island Sound, Tautog departed for the Caribbean Sea on her shakedown cruise which lasted from 6 September 1940 to 11 November 1940.
 She returned to New London, Connecticut and operated from that base until early February 1941 when she was ordered to the Virgin Islands.

 Late in April, she returned to New London, Connecticut, loaded supplies, and sailed with two other submarines for Hawaii on 1 May.
-After calls at Coco Solo, Canal Zone, and San Diego, California, they arrived at Pearl Harbor on 6 June 1941.
+After calls at Coco Solo, in the Panama Canal Zone, and San Diego, California, they arrived at Pearl Harbor on 6 June 1941.
 Tautog operated in the Hawaiian area until mid-October.
 On 21 October, she and USS Thresher stood out to sea, under sealed orders, to begin a 45-day, full-time, simulated war patrol in the area around Midway Island.
 For 38 consecutive days, the two submarines operated submerged for 16 to 18 hours each day.
 Tautog returned to Pearl Harbor on 5 December 1941.

 Two days later, on Sunday, 7 December, Tautog was at the submarine base when the Japanese attacked Pearl Harbor.
 Shortly after the attack began on Ford Island, Tautog's gun crews, with the help of Narwhal and a destroyer, shot down a Japanese torpedo bomber as it came over Merry Point.